 - 12. Windows shall be designed in accordance to the guidelines set forth in the Best Practices manual and appropriately to the style of the structure, as determined by the Board of Architects or the Development Review Official. - a.
 Windows shall be oriented and proportioned in ways consistent with the architectural style of the structure. - b.
-The glass color shall be clear or lightly-tinted, non-reflective, and allowed by the International Energy Conservation Code (IECC). - c.
+The glass color shall be clear or lightly-tinted, non-reflective, and allowed by the Florida Energy Efficiency Conservation Code. - c.
 The frame of the window shall be setback from the façade a minimum of four (4) inches. - d.
 Window materials may include painted or stained solid wood, metal clad, or metal. - e.
-Casement windows may be required by the Board of Architects to be placed on the front façade of single-family residences. - 13.
+Casement windows shall be required to be placed on the front façade of single-family residences, unless waived by the Board of Architects based on the character of the neighborhood. - 13.
 All interior walls of garages and carports shall be stucco.